Presidential race undecided: Where things stand in the uncalled battlegrounds

 Wisconsin

-Biden and Trump appear locked in a virtual tie in Wisconsin with about 95% of votes counted so far.
-In 2016, Trump won Wisconsin by about 22,000 votes.
+Biden and Trump appear locked in a virtual tie in Wisconsin with about 95% of votes counted as of Wednesday morning.
+Biden is leading Trump by about 30,000 votes.

 CLICK HERE TO INTERACT WITH FOX NEWS VOTER ANALYSIS